Board of Directors

 Central Governor: Nandhu Radhakrishnan

-Dr. Nandhu Radhakrishnan is an Associate Professor and Director of K-State Voice Clinic at Communication Sciences and Disorders, Department of Applied Human Sciences, Kansas State University, Manhattan, Kansas.
-He received his doctorate at Bowling Green State University, Ohio and completed his clinical fellowship at the University of Pittsburgh Voice Center, Pennsylvania.
-His areas of specialty include clinical, professional, and performance voice issues.
-He has published chapters and articles related to voice science, and has conducted national and international workshops related to assessment and intervention of voice.
-Through his limited liability company (VASEE), he offers continuing education related to vocal arts and science.
-He has designed an innovative voice therapy approach called Nasal Resistance (NR) technique.
-He is a member of the Editorial Board of Journal of Voice, Voice Science Advisory Committee of NATS, and the founding faculty of one of the first chapters of PAVA (Southeast Texas Chapter).
-Apart from PAVA, he is a member of various organizations, including the Voice Foundation, Voice and Speech Trainers Association, and Life Member of Indian Speech, Language, and Hearing Association.
-Apart from his profession, he is a playwright, stage artist, YouTuber, and hobby-chef.
+Meet Dr. Nandhu Radhakrishnan, an Associate Professor in the Communication Sciences and Disorders program in the Department of Human Services and Educational Leadership at Stephen F. Austin State University, Nacogdoches, Texas.
+He earned his doctorate from Bowling Green State University in Ohio and completed his clinical fellowship at the University of Pittsburgh Voice Center in Pennsylvania.
+Dr. Radhakrishnan specializes in clinical, professional, and performance voice issues.
+He has authored chapters and articles on voice science and conducts national and international workshops on voice assessment and intervention.
+He offers continuing education related to vocal arts and science through his limited liability company, VASEE.
+Dr. Radhakrishnan has designed an innovative voice therapy approach known as the Nasal Resistance (NR) technique.
+He serves as a member of the Editorial Board of the Journal of Voice, the Voice Science Advisory Committee of NATS, and the founding faculty of one of the first chapters of PAVA (Southeast Texas Chapter).
+He is a member of various organizations, including the Voice Foundation, Voice and Speech Trainers Association, and Life Member of the Indian Speech, Language, and Hearing Association.
+In addition to his profession, he is a playwright, stage artist, YouTuber, and hobby chef.

 Eastern Governor: Matthew Hoch